malllabiisc/RESIDE/Readme.md

 * Get the data in the same format as followed in [riedel_raw](https://drive.google.com/file/d/1D7bZPvrSAbIPaFSG7ZswYQcPA3tmouCw/view?usp=sharing) for `Riedel NYT` dataset.
 * Finally, run the script `preprocess.sh`.  `make_bags.py` is used for generating bags from sentence. `generate_pickle.py` is for converting the data in the required pickle format.

-### Running pretrained model on new dataset:
+### Running pretrained model on new samples:

-- The code for running pretrained model on a new dataset is included in `online` directory.
+- The code for running pretrained model on a sample is included in `online` directory.
+- A flask based server is also included.
+Use `python online/server.py` to start the server.

 ### Citation:
 Please cite the following paper if you use this code in your work.